dvillano2/aoc2025/README.md

 ```bash
 make day day=03
 ```
-chage 03 appropriately, days should be between 01 and 12 To compile a specific part of a specific day, run
+change 03 appropriately, days should be between 01 and 12 To compile a specific part of a specific day, run

 ```bash